Best Internet for Veterans and Military Families

 - DSL uses existing phone lines to deliver high-speed internet, reaching even relatively small towns.

-- 4G LTE home internet reaches even farther, covering any area where the provider offers cell reception.
+- 4G LTE home internet reaches even farther than DSL, covering any area where the provider offers cell reception.

 - Satellite internet is available almost everywhere but has lower data caps and higher costs than plans with similar speeds.